NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 - See the calorine tutorials on how to get energies and forces.
 - You will need to install Calorine and ASE on whichever computer you are using, see [here](./setup_Young.md) for guidance how to install required dependancies via conda and pip.
 - You will need the NEP model and the geometry you want to predict energies for.
+- Take the NEP output and divide by number of atoms for comparison against the FHI-aims energy.